-IRAs, which is an acronym that stands for individual retirement account, are another popular retirement savings plan.
+IRAs, or Individual Retirement Accounts, are another popular retirement savings plan.
 It allows you to invest your money to allow it to grow and generally offers more flexibility about where you invest that money than the average 401k.
 Roth IRAs are a very popular form of this type of retirement plan.

-Annuities are another form of retirement plan that is established through an insurance company where the participant pays in to the plan during an accumulation phase and receives a set amount of money back out during the annuitization phase.
+Annuities are another retirement plan that is established through an insurance company where the participant pays into the plan during an accumulation phase and receives a set amount of money back out during the annuitization phase.

 Some people plan to cover their retirement with other types of resalable assets that they buy in their younger years like homes, cars, or collectibles.

-What Happens if You Didn’t Save for Retirement?
+What Happens if You Didn’t Financially Plan for Retirement?